Turnu Măgurele: History

 After the Daco-Roman wars of 101–106 AD, ended by the victory of the Roman armies led by Emperor Trajan and the conquest of Dacia.
 Emperor Trajan fortified the eastern border of Dacia on the Olt line, building the famous Limes Alutanus, consisting of fortresses and fortresses on either side of the Olt River, from the Danube to the Boița Mountains.
 Procopius of Caesarea, during the time of Justinian the Great, recalls the city of Turris and points to Trajan as its founder.
 Some historians identify the fortress with the one discovered at Turnu Măgurele.
 This assertion is not confirmed; according to archaeological research, the Turnu Fortress dates from a later period.
 Historians and archaeologists have not yet agreed on when the construction of the Danube fortification began: there are theories about a construction from the time of Constantine the Great or even later, from the time of Justinian I, but none of them is fully accepted by historians.
 What is certain is that during the reign of Mircea the Elder, this settlement played an important role in the defensive strategy of Wallachia in the face of the Ottoman danger.

-The first documentary attestation of the fortress of Turnu appears between the years 1393-1394 in a document (from 1397) of the chancellery of Sigismund of Luxembourg.
-The document describes the context and history of Sigsmund's struggles in support of Mircea the Elder, his vassal, to return to the throne of Wallachia.
+The first documentary attestation of the fortress of Turnu appears between the years 1393–1395 in a document (from 1397) of the chancellery of Sigismund of Luxembourg.
+The document describes the context and history of Sigismund's struggles in support of Mircea the Elder, his vassal, to return to the throne of Wallachia.
 In this diploma it is mentioned the recapture of the fortress by the troops allied to Mircea: